MicrosoftDocs/azure-reference-other/stream-analytics-docs/time-skew-policies-azure-stream-analytics.md

 - Adjusted: Adjusted to appear to have arrived at the latest acceptable time.
 - Dropped: Discarded.

-This setting can be adjusted in the Azure portal (in the “Event Ordering” tab of a job).
-For more information, refer to [the event order considerations page](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-out-of-order-and-late-events).
+This setting can be adjusted in the Azure portal (in the "Event Ordering" tab of a job).
+For more information, refer to [the event order considerations page](/azure/stream-analytics/stream-analytics-out-of-order-and-late-events).

 When setting an out of order policy greater than 0, Stream Analytics will buffer events up to that window and reorder them using the user defined timestamp before applying the temporal transformation.
 Generally starting with a 3 second window first is a good best practice and then tune the value to reduce the number of events getting time adjusted.
 Note that because of the buffering, the side effect is the output is delayed by the same amount of time.
 As a result, you will need to tune the value to reduce the number of out of order events and keep the latency low.